-Moving On: These letters recognize a milestone in the recipient's life whether it's retiring, relocating, accepting a position with a different employer, or otherwise moving on in his or her professional or personal life.
+Moving on: These letters recognize a milestone in the recipient's life—whether it's retiring, relocating, accepting a position with a different employer, or otherwise moving on in their professional or personal life.

-Whether you are sending a letter or an email, you might also carbon copy / CC the recipient’s supervisor, senior managers, or team members so that the recipient knows that his or her contributions have been noted and appreciated across your organization.
+Whether you are sending a letter or an email, you might also copy / CC the recipient’s supervisor, senior managers, or team members so the recipient knows their contributions have been noted and appreciated across your organization.